Food promotion influences consumer choices and could be more geared towards healthy diets from sustainable sources.

-In the Netherlands, retailers, especially supermarkets, spend nearly €500 million on marketing every year.
-More than three-quarters of their marketing budgets go to unhealthy products.
-No more than 13 percent of the budget goes to healthy products.
-Questionmark would like to see marketing budget only used to promote healthy diets.
+In the Netherlands alone, the food industry spends nearly €1.600 million on marketing every year.
+More than three-quarters of that marketing budgets go to unhealthy and unsustainable products.
 With this program we contribute to a transformation of marketing practices leading to responsible marketing of food.

 Government policies uptil today are mostly aimed at stimulating healthy and sustainable behavior.
 Very little attention or support is given to policies that discourage unhealthy and unsustainable behavior.
 However, the major omission are policies that prohibit encouraging unhealthy and unsustainable behavior.
 Meaning stimulating practices such as advertising, low prices and just any type of activity that promotes unhealthy and unsustainable behavior.